abravalheri/ini2toml/docs/setuptools_pep621.rst

 to standardise package metadata/configuration done by developers, in a single file format shared by all the packaging alternatives.
-It makes use of a TOML_ file, ``pyproject.toml``, which is, unfortunately, significantly different from `setuptools own configuration file`_, ``setup.cfg``, and therefore its adoption by :pypi:`setuptools` requires mapping concepts between these two files.
+It makes use of a TOML_ file, ``pyproject.toml``, which is, unfortunately, significantly different from `setuptools own original declarative configuration file`_, ``setup.cfg``, and therefore its adoption by :pypi:`setuptools` requires mapping concepts between these two files.

 :pep:`621` covers most of the information expected from a ``setup.cfg`` file, but there are parameters specific to :pypi:`setuptools` without an obvious equivalent.
+The :doc:`setuptools docs <setuptools:userguide/pyproject_config>` offer a
+mapping between those fields and the ``[tool.setuptools]`` TOML table.
-For the time being :pypi:`setuptools` documentation does not offer a clear way of mapping those fields.
-As a result the (experimental) automatic translation proposed by ``ini2toml`` takes the following assumptions:
+Based on this description, the automatic translation proposed by ``ini2toml`` works like the following:

 - Any field without an obvious equivalent in :pep:`621` is stored in the ``[tool.setuptools]`` TOML table, regardless if it comes from the